ujblockchain/sarchiweb/README.md

 ### Start Background Task

-There is need for a background task using huey to send emails to a many users.
-Since the default task is set to 'send_emails' there is no need to add '--queue send_emails'
+There is need for a background task using huey to send emails to users.

 ```
-$ python manage.py djangohuey
+$ python manage.py run_huey

 ```